-But because Phobos is fractured and made up of porous rubble, rather than crashing into the Red Planet the moon will likely be torn apart in its atmosphere, potentially creating rings around Mars, like those around Saturn, that could last from one to one hundred million years.
+Because Phobos is fractured and made up of porous rubble, rather than crashing into the Red Planet, the moon could be torn apart in its atmosphere, potentially creating rings around Mars, like those around Saturn, that could last from one to one hundred million years.

 Mars’s other moon, Deimos, would remain.

-“While our moon is moving away from Earth at a few centimetres per year, Phobos is moving toward Mars at a few centimetres per year, so it is almost inevitable that it will either crash into Mars or break apart,” Black says.
+"While our Moon is moving away from Earth at a few centimetres per year, Phobos is moving toward Mars at a few centimetres per year, so it is almost inevitable that it will either crash into Mars or break apart," Black said.

 "One of our motivations for studying Phobos was as a test case to develop ideas of what processes a moon might undergo as it moves inward toward a planet."